elastos/Elastos.Hive.DevDocs/README.md

 The main purpose of this repository to collect certain documents or developer guides about Hive storage and make a shortcut reference portal for community users.

 ### Layout
-The conent layout of this repository is structured as below:
+The content layout of this repository is structured as below:

 * manual: Http Restful APIs for Hive node/cluster, and guides about **HOWTO** deploy Hive node/cluster.
 * tech: Under hook technical documents.